eslamibrahim30/eslamibrahim30/README.md

 - 🌱 I’m currently learning **backend development and system design**

-- 👯 I’m looking to collaborate on **open-source backend projects and real-time applications**

-- 🤝 I’m looking for help with **contributing to open-source and mastering scalable architectures**

 - 👨‍💻 All of my projects are available at [https://github.com/eslamibrahim30](https://github.com/eslamibrahim30)

 - 📫 How to reach me **islam.sweng@gmail.com**